 Then there is the uniquely Canadian Cocktail, the Caesar, perfect for brunch or happy hour alike.

 How do you like your Caesar, spicy or mild?
 Traditionally garnished with celery and a lime wedge or garnished with various other pickles and vegetables (Mmmm spicy beans anyone)?
 What about a protein garnish of bacon, prawn or smoked salmon?
 I like mine with a whole salad worth of ingredients so it doubles as an appetizer during happy hour.
 Why not set up a make-your-own Caesar Bar and let everyone make their own 🙂

-Place celery salt in a saucer.
-Cut slit through middle of lime wedge and slide it around the rim of your tall cocktail glass and then dip it in the celery salt to coat the top edge.
+- Place celery salt in a saucer.
+Cut slit through middle of 1 lime wedge and slide it around the rim of 2 tall cocktail glasses.
+Then dip glass rim in the celery salt to coat the top edge.

 This dip is simply a few delicious ingredients on a bed on thick Greek yogurt in beautiful Canada Day colors.
 I will serve it with cucumber slices and pita wedges or pita chips.

 I also plan to make Ceviche and Salsa served with tortilla chips.